zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

   ![](./images/hue-doc.png " ")

-## **STEP 5:** Download and Run the Scripts to Set Up the Object Storage Data
+## **STEP 5:** Download and Run Object Storage Scripts to Set Up the Object Storage Data

-In this step, you will download two scripts that will set up your environment and download the Object Storage dataset from [Citi Bikes NYC](https://www.citibikenyc.com/system-data), and some randomized weather data that is hosted on GitHub.
+In this step, you will download two scripts that will set up your object storage environment and download the object storage dataset from [Citi Bikes NYC](https://www.citibikenyc.com/system-data), and some randomized weather data that is hosted on GitHub.

 1. Log in to the **Oracle Cloud Console** as the Cloud Administrator that you used to create the resources in **Lab 1**, if you are not already logged in.
 On the **Sign In** page, select your `tenancy` if needed, enter your `username` and `password`, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.